 We invite you to begin now, and grow with us!

 Are the courses I take online with Ariel transferable to other institutions?

 Ariel Online Courses are not transferable to other schools or educational institutions and we are not currently seeking accreditation.
 This may occur at some point in the future but we are building from the ground-up and our primary focus now is to offer the finest online Messianic Jewish program of studies in the world.

 Can I simply take courses for personal enrichment and decide later about pursing a certificate or degree-level option?

 Yes, most certainly!
 Courses can be taken simply “a la carte” for personal enrichment or you can choose to work towards a degree-level certificate program.
-Rest assured that we keep track of each online course that you have taken from us, including all of your quiz and final exam scores.
+Rest assured that we keep track of each online course that you have taken from us, including all of your exam scores.
 Therefore, each course you successfully complete can be counted towards a degree-level certificate in Messianic Jewish Studies.

 What degree-level academic program options will be offered how many courses do I need to complete to reach these levels?

 We will be offering three online educational options as more and more courses are produced, completed, and made available: